CloudMagician/Ordinary-calculator/README.md

 # Ordinary-calculator
-it is the most ordinary calculator!
+it is the mmmmmmmmmmmost ordinary calculator!!!!!!